coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 - See General controls, in particular data minimization
 - See controls for threats through use
-- **#OBSCURECONFIDENCE** (runtime datascience).
+- **#<a name="OBSCURECONFIDENCE">OBSCURECONFIDENCE</a>** (runtime data science).
 Obscure confidence: exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

   Links to standards:

   - Not covered yet in ISO/IEC standards

-- **#SMALLMODEL** (development-time datascience).
+- **#<a name="SMALLMODEL">SMALLMODEL</a>** (development-time data science).
 Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards: